escaladesports/customer-service-api/README.md

 ### warranty-claim

+Use to post a new warranty claim - will email appropriate addresses (defined in [email.config.js](src/email.config.js)) and send a claim to appropriate datastore (defined in [store.config.js](src/store.config.js)).

 | POST variable | Description | Example |
 | ------------- | ----------- | ------- |
 | name-first | Customer's first name | `Jane` |